Zemitāni Station

 Zemitāni Station is a railway station in Riga, Latvia on the Riga–Skulte and Riga–Lugaži railway lines.

 History

-Initially the station was called Aleksandra Vārti (Alexander Gate), after adjacent Arch of Alexander I. This name is known since at least 1889.
-It was renamed in 1928 in honor of Colonel Jorģis Zemitāns, the commander of the Latvian Northern Brigade during the Latvian War of Independence.
+The station opened in 1889 as Aleksandra Vārti (Alexander Gate), the terminus of the Pskov–Riga railway, named after the nearby Arch of Alexander I. In 1928 it was renamed in honour of Colonel Jorģis Zemitāns, commander of the Latvian Northern Brigade during the Latvian War of Independence, who died that year.

-During the Nazi occupation of Latvia, the station carried the name Riga-Hohe Brücke (Riga-High Bridge).
-Following the re-occupation of Latvia by the Soviet Union in 1944, it carried the name Oškalni, in memory of pro-Soviet partisan Otomārs Oškalns.
+During the German occupation, from 1942 the station was named Riga-Hohe Brücke (Riga-High Bridge).
+After the war it briefly reverted to Zemitāni, but around 1948 it was renamed Oškalni after the Soviet partisan Otomārs Oškalns.
+The name Zemitāni was restored in 1995.

-In 1991, after the restoration of Latvian independence, the name Zemitāni was restored.